Fernando Alonso gives blessing to 'halo' safety system

 The McLaren driver concedes that the head protection device -- attached to the cockpit of each car to protect drivers from flying debris and other potential hazards -- may not look attractive but says that shouldn't detract from its value in saving lives.

-"I know that, from the aesthetic point of view, it's a big impact, it's a change, but I don't want to have anymore fatal injuries," Alonso told CNN's The Circuit.
+"I know that, from the aesthetic point of view, it's a big impact, it's a change, but I don't want to have any more fatal injuries," Alonso told CNN's The Circuit.

 "I don't want to have any more friends struggling after accidents like Jules (Bianchi) or Justin (Wilson).
 I want to make the most horrible (looking) car if it is safe and will save one life."